Research at WorkSafe

 • Preventing occupational violence, sexual harassment and gendered violence.

-• Addressing issues of systemic racism, sexism and discrimination and their manifestation as incidents of workplace bullying.
+• Addressing issues of racism, sexism and discrimination in workplace bullying.

 • Injury prevention.